Lost and Found Cats:

-- If possible, take the kittens to a vet to determine age, health status, medical and nutrition needs.
+2) Take the kittens to a vet to determine age, health status, medical and nutrition needs.
 Some kittens may require bottle feeding and others may be old enough to eat on their own.

-- Be prepared to help.
+3) Be prepared to help.
 It is always ‘kitten season’ in Savannah and local rescues are constantly overwhelmed with requests to take in cats.
 Most rescues can assist in coaching you through bottle feeding and perhaps even provide supplies if you are willing to do the work of raising orphaned kittens.

 4) Let a rescue or shelter help place the kittens when they are old enough for adoption.
 While it could take several weeks for a ‘surrender’ appointment with a shelter or foster-based rescue, allowing an organization to help find adopters for the kittens ensures that they are properly vetted and spayed/neutered prior to placement, further helping to curb the overpopulation problem.

 Low Cost Spay/Neuter & Veterinary Services for Owned Pets:

 While Tabby Tales does not have a formal TNR program, we may be able to provide assistance with personal pet cats or owned indoor/outdoor cats who need to be spayed/neutered when an owner lacks the resources to provide for the service.
 Please email us at [email protected] for more information regarding the Feline Good program.